cs1302uga/cs1302-hw04/README.md

       * A set of overrides for the `getArea` and `getPerimeter` methods, and
       * Getter methods for the instance variables.

 1. Compile your `Rectangle` class.
-If you encounter any compililation errors:
+If you encounter any compilation errors:

    1. Write the error down in your notes;
    1. Fix the error in your code;